dsjardim/fraud-detection-mlops/doc/bp-part-2.md

 ## MLOps Reproducibility

 Until now, we haven't seen a MLOps pipeline, but a traditional data science pipeline.
 So it's time to configure the DVC pipeline in order to make our work reproducible in any other environment.

+In order to build the DVC pipeline, we have to create a ```YAML``` file that looks like the following snippet.

 ```yaml
 stages: